 Images above: Framed ikat from The Style Files, pink vintage fabric on Country Living, a bold tribal print found at Sara Says Awesome, framed scarves with wall photos from Apartment Therapy, fabric art from Apartment Therapy, and finally a print from House to Home featured at Apartment Therapy.

-Follow the jump for the How-To on this beautiful chair, and more pics!
+Follow the jump for a quick How-To on canvasing fabric and for more great ways to frame your prints (quilting circles, anyone?).
 Continue reading